 1/2 cup dry white wine

-1. Put the butter and oil in sauté pan, turn on the heat to medium high, and when the butter foam begins to subside, put in the chicken quarters, skin side down.
+1. Put the butter and oil in a sauté pan, turn on the heat to medium high, and when the butter foam begins to subside, put in the chicken quarters, skin side down.

 2. Brown the chicken well on both sides, then add the garlic and rosemary. {Be sure to be very careful when flipping the chicken.
 It can spatter quite dreadfully and I currently have two round splotches of burns on my arm where I'm recovering from receiving a rather large splatter.
 A splatter guard would be quite helpful here.} Cook the garlic until it becomes colored a pale gold, and add salt, pepper, and the wine.
 Let the wine simmer briskly for about 30 seconds, then adjust heat to cook at a slow simmer, and put a lid on the pan, setting it slightly ajar.
 Cook until the bird's thigh feels very tender when prodded with a fork, and the meat comes easily off the bone, calculating between 20 and 25 minutes per pound. {I always like to test my chicken with a meat thermometer to make sure I've killed off all the nasty salmonella bugs.
 To do so the meat needs to reach at least 165 degrees F. I usually allow my chicken to get a bit hotter, just because I like to make sure it's safe.} If while the chicken is cooking, you find the liquid in the pan has become insufficient, replenish it with 1 or 2 tablespoons water as needed.